pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/logout.md

 <!-- toc -->

 For security reasons, it is always advisable to explicitly logout a user.
-The Onegini Cordova plugin exposes the following function to do so.
+The Onegini Cordova Plugin exposes the following function to do so.

 ## `onegini.user.logout`